Box vs Dropbox: 2023 Comparison Guide

 Business: $15/minimum 3 users/month, unlimited storage Professional: $16.58/user/month (3 TB)

 Enterprise: $35/minimum 3 users/month, unlimited storage, customized features.
 Enterprise: Custom quote.
-(Unlimited storage)
+(Custom quote)

 Box vs Dropbox: Ease of Use

-Dropbox is easy to navigate with an outstanding UX.
+Dropbox has a simple user interface that makes it easy for users to navigate their dashboard.
 It is quick to set up, and all its features are effortlessly accessible from a common dashboard.
 Its user-first design is something that sets Dropbox apart from its competitors.

 Box vs Dropbox: File Sharing

-Dropbox is considered the benchmark for advanced file-sharing features.
+Dropbox offers advanced file-sharing features.
 It supports file-sharing links with expiration dates, direct sharing with team members, and external sharing for people outside the organization.

 Box also provides similar functionalities in this case.
 It enables file sharing with password protection, a limited download feature, etc. It also has a file request tool that allows external collaborators to upload Box files to your account directly without needing credentials.